What the study found

 - Research title:

-- Low-carbon vehicle taxes were linked to distributional injustice
+- Low-carbon vehicle taxes linked to distributional injustice

 - Authors: